Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-To assess whether steering towards relationship-seeking affects other model capabilities, we evaluated performance across 12 widely-used benchmarks spanning knowledge, reasoning, instruction-following, code generation, mathematics, and safety/alignment at multiplier values $\lambda \in \{-1.5, -1.0, -0.5, 0, 0.5, 1.0, 1.5\}$.
-Most benchmarks maintained stable performance within $\lambda \in [-1, 1]$: knowledge tasks (MMLU: 80.2-82.0\%), reasoning (ARC-Challenge: 94.0-95.1\%), and mathematics (GSM8K: 89.4-94.2\%) remained within 2-5\% of the non-steered baseline ($\lambda=0$).
-Extreme multipliers ($\lambda = \pm1.5$) caused greater degradation.
-Notably, relationship-seeking showed a strong monotonic relationship with sycophantic behaviour: mean sycophancy scores increased from 36.9\% at $\lambda = -1.5$ to 88.6\% at $\lambda = 1.5$, aligning with recent findings that training models to be warm and empathetic increases sycophancy \cite{ibrahimTraining2025}.
-Full benchmarking results are in the Supplementary Information.
+To assess whether steering towards relationship-seeking affects other model capabilities, which could confound treatment effects if participants react to quality differences rather than relationship-seeking, we evaluated performance across 12 widely-used benchmarks spanning knowledge (MMLU~\citep{hendrycksMeasuring2020}, GPQA-Diamond~\citep{reinGPQA2024}, CommonsenseQA~\citep{talmorCommonsenseQA2019}, TruthfulQA~\citep{linTruthfulQA2022}), reasoning (ARC-Easy and ARC-Challenge~\citep{clarkThink2018}), instruction-following (IFEval~\citep{zhouInstructionFollowing2023}), code generation (HumanEval~\citep{chenEvaluating2021}, MBPP~\citep{austinProgram2021}), mathematics (GSM8K~\citep{cobbeTraining2021}), and safety/alignment (sycophancy~\citep{sharmaUnderstanding2023, chenYesMen2025}, XSTest~\citep{rottgerXSTest2024}) at multiplier values $\lambda \in \{-1.5, -1.0, -0.5, 0, 0.5, 1.0, 1.5\}$.
+Most benchmarks maintained stable performance within $\lambda \in [-1, 1]$, remaining within 2--5\% of the non-steered baseline ($\lambda=0$).
+Extreme multipliers ($\lambda = \pm1.5$) caused greater degradation, motivating the operating range of $\lambda \in [-1, 1]$ used in the RCTs.
+Notably, relationship-seeking showed a strong monotonic relationship with sycophantic behaviour: mean sycophancy scores increased from 36.9\% at $\lambda = -1.5$ to 88.6\% at $\lambda = 1.5$, aligning with recent findings that training models to be warm and empathetic increases sycophancy~\cite{ibrahimTraining2025}.